Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 Mundane Astrology moves beyond the individual horoscope to address the fate of entire nations.
 B.V.
 Raman explains how the same planetary principles that govern personal destiny also operate on a grand scale — predicting wars, plagues, revolutions, natural disasters, and political upheavals that affect countries and their populations.

-This branch of astrology, Raman argues, could serve as an invaluable tool for statesmen and governments, enabling them to prevent calamities rather than merely react to them.
+This branch of astrology, Raman argues, could serve as an invaluable tool for statesmen and governments, enabling them to prevent calamities rather than merely react to them .
 Writing during the tumultuous era of World War II, Raman demonstrates the practical power of mundane astrology through a series of remarkably accurate predictions about global conflicts and political transformations.

 1. What Is Mundane Astrology?

 Though "mundane" literally means "relating to this material world," in astrological usage it refers specifically to state or national astrology — the science of predicting events that affect countries, governments, and entire populations.
+The word derives from the Latin mundus , meaning "world," and in Vedic tradition this branch is closely associated with the teachings found in Varaha Mihira's Brihat Samhita , one of the most comprehensive classical texts on natural and political phenomena.

 "Mundane Astrology means astrology of the State or national astrology which helps us to predict the general events in the different countries like wars, plagues, pestilences, revolutions and incidents that directly affect a State or the head of a State and consequently tell upon the people."